 By Andrea Hutchins

-Andrea Hutchins is CEO of the El Paso Chamber.
+Andrea Hutchins is president and CEO of the El Paso Chamber.